patricklin26/patricklin26.github.io/index.md

 ## About Me

-I am a postdoctoral research at the Dept. of Pediatrics, UC San Diego.
+I am a postdoctoral researcher at the Dept. of Pediatrics, UC San Diego.

 ## Research Interests